 One of the objectives of the Iowa Lakes Corridor is to develop the next generation of successful entrepreneurs and leaders by encouraging youth to pursue the creation of new ventures and apply entrepreneurship concepts in their career endeavors.

 Junior Achievement is an organization dedicated to teaching students about entrepreneurship through hands-on programs.
 What began in 1919 as an after school program for high school students has grown to include middle and elementary school students, as well as programs that are incorporated into school curriculum.
 JA now reaches 9.7 million students worldwide each year; over 50 million have been involved in JA since its inception.
-Three schools in the Corridor region are incorporating JA into their curriculum.
-Junior Achievement continues in the Corridor
+Many schools in the Corridor region are incorporating JA into their curriculum.
+In 2013 and 2014, over 1,500 elementary students were part of the JA training.

 The Iowa Lakes Corridor Development Corporation sponsored the first Middle School Entrepreneurship Academy in August 2008.
 Eleven youth from the region participated in a week-long camp at the Spencer Middle School, learning about developing a business idea and business plan.
 The program was offered again in July 2009 and 2010.
 The 2011 Entrepreneurship Academy was held in July at the Iowa Lakes Community College Spencer Campus.
-Read about the Academy and the students here: Students graduate from 2011 Entrepreneurship Academy.
-The 2012 Entrepreneurship Academy was held July 9-13.
-The 2013 Academy will be held July 8-12.
-Applications can be downloaded here: 2013 Academy Application
+The 2014 Academy was held July 7-11.